ENRORMA/Assembler/README.md

 # usage
-  ./Assembler.sh <assembly file> to assemble the file
+  ./Assembler.sh your file to assemble the file

   ./Assembler.sh to launch the manual assembler